wso2-attic/carbon-identity-mgt/README.md

 ---
-Carbon Identity Management project is one stop shop for all identity needs.
+Carbon Identity Management project is one stop shop for all your identity needs.
 ## Features:
 * Read/Write Identity Store.
 * Read/Write Credential Store.